 Cost: €2.85 for a single ticket that can be purchased onboard/€6 for a 24-hr pass

-- Feira da Ladra a.k.a The Thief’s Market is a flea market that started by selling only stolen goods.
-Ooh lala!
+- Feira da Ladra a.k.a The Thief’s Market is a flea market that started by selling only stolen goods (Campo de Santa Clara).
+So scandalous!
 The market is open all day on Tuesdays and Sundays and looks out onto the ocean.

 - Only one hour away from Lisbon, Sintra is quaint fairytale town will transport you to charming pastel-colored castles (Quinta de Regaleira, Sintra National Palace, and Pena Palace) and balmy greenery.
 A quieter and magical contrast from the bright and active capital, allot a day for a trip to Sintra.

 - Looking to give back?
-Chapitô à mesa (Costa do Castelo 7, Lisbon, Portugal) is an arts and circus school hosting a number of social enterprise initiatives that includes a gorgeous restaurant with a great view of the Vasco da Gama Suspension Bridge.
+Chapitô à mesa (Costa do Castelo 7) is an arts and circus school hosting a number of social enterprise initiatives that includes a gorgeous restaurant serving sangria with a great view of the Vasco da Gama Suspension Bridge.